Forza Horizon Hub

 Do I need a specific drivetrain to drift?

 Rear wheel drive is by far the easiest to drift.
-All wheel drive cars can be converted with a drift tune, but they fight you more.
+AWD cars can be converted to RWD with a drivetrain swap and a drift tune, but a car that is rear drive from the factory will fight you less and feel more natural while you learn.

 Are these the only good drift cars?

 No. Almost any RWD car can drift with the right tune.
-These are simply forgiving, popular places to start.
+These are simply forgiving, popular places to start, with a balance of weight, wheelbase and power that makes holding a slide easier.